nosqlgeek/vss-rec/README.md

 As explained, I decided to add a thin layer of abstraction by implementing [this `VectorDB`](./vss-rec/vector_db.py) class.

-The following example shows how to:
+The following example shows how to use it:

 1. Create an index
 2. Add some vectors with metadata